getbraincloud/braincloud-unreal-unit-tests/README.md

 2. Store and set the wrapper - You will want a variable of type BrainCloudWrapper.

-3. Set the Default brainCloud instance to your wrapper - this allows Singleton functionality, and you won't need to pass it into each function call, unless needed.
+3. Set the Default brainCloud instance to your wrapper - this allows Singleton functionality, and you won't need to pass the wrapper into each function call, unless needed.

 4. Initialize brainCloud with your app credentials